bossuche9/Codethedream/README.md

 # How to set up

-this was developed in a linux environment
+This was developed in a linux environment

-you will have to pull this into a folder/ Download Code as a zip(green code button with a drop down arrow).
+You will have to pull this into a folder/ Download Code as a zip(green code button with a drop down arrow).

-I will advise using github codespaces/V.S Code/ a linux terminal .
+I will advise using github codespaces(highly recommended for easy set up)/V.S Code/ a linux terminal .

 This app devDependencies":
     vite: 6.0.11